pairingwg/bls_standard/draft-boneh-bls-signature.md

 When users register a public key, we should ensure that it is well-formed.
 This requires a G2 membership test.
-In applications where we use aggregation, we would further require that users prove knowledge of the corresponding secret key during registration to prevent rogue key attacks.
+In applications where we use aggregation, we would further require that users prove knowledge of the corresponding secret key during registration to prevent rogue key attacks [Boneh-Drijvers-Neven 18a](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html).

 TBA: additional discussion on this, e.g. [Ristenpart-Yilek 06], and alternative mechanisms for securing aggregation against rogue key attacks, e.g.
-[Boneh-Drijvers-Neven 18]; there, pre-processing public keys would speed up verification.
+[Boneh-Drijvers-Neven 18b](https://eprint.iacr.org/2018/483.pdf); there, pre-processing public keys would speed up verification.

 ## Skipping membership check